-Tiburcio Vasquez Health Center in Hayward is currently vaccinating Alameda County residents and patients who are 50 years and older.
+Tiburcio Vasquez Health Center in Hayward is currently vaccinating Alameda County residents and patients.
 If you are not a patient, text 510-800-7198 and TVHC will send you a link to their waitlist for a vaccine appointment.
 If you are a patient, text 510-471-5880 to schedule your vaccine appointment.

 John Muir Health in Walnut Creek and Contra Costa County is currently vaccinating eligible John Muir Health patients.
 The HMO says it will reach out to eligible patients on their MyChart account.
 More info here.